 It wasn’t fun, Mary recalls, but she says that somehow the adults preserved their childhood.

 I don’t know the full story about this camp.
 Maybe some of the children were harmed physically or emotionally.
 Perhaps some didn’t survive.
-But I’m intrigued by how we can recognize that our circumstances are dire, and yet, given perhaps some minimum level of personal strengths, support from others and resources in the environment (and maybe a measure of good luck), manage to create enough meaning and hope to survive and overcome that difficult experience.
+But I’m intrigued by how we can recognize that our circumstances are dire, and yet, given some minimum level of personal strengths, support from others and resources in the environment (plus maybe a measure of good luck), manage to create enough meaning and hope to survive and overcome that difficult experience.